 I will try to break it down step by step.
 Ultimately, it’s hard to show how to do it with pictures.
 My goal is to do a video series eventually, but this is what I’m going to start with.
 Please let me know if you have any questions!

 To have a healthy sourdough starter, I feed it daily.
 Sometimes even twice a day.
 To do this, discard 50g (if you’re not baking that day… if you are, you don’t need to discard).
 Add 50g of flour and 50g of water.
 Mix thoroughly.
 A lot of people use fancy tools to mix; I just use a butter knife!
 Make sure you rinse well!
 I keep mine in a mason jar with the outer part of the lid holding a coffee filter on it.
+You can also set the metal top on it without closing it in with the ring.
+As long as it’s not on tight; it needs to breathe!

-2. After this has happened, I add in 12g of salt and 100g of the sourdough starter.
+2. After this happens, I add in 12g of salt and 100g of the sourdough starter.
 Mix well using your dough whisk.
 Make sure that the starter and salt are throughout the dough.
 Cover with plastic wrap and a tea towel.
 For me, the plastic wrap is one of the most important things.
 The dough needs to stay moist the whole time.
 I have tried other methods (like using a wet tea towel), and this works the best.

-3. For 3 hours, you will uncover, stretch and fold all the way around (I just stretch and fold until it’s hard to stretch), and cover again, every 30 minutes.
+3. For 2 hours, you will uncover, stretch and fold all the way around (I just stretch and fold until it’s hard to stretch), and cover again, every 30 minutes.
 This is the part that is hard to show with pictures, so you could look it up on YouTube or something to visualize it.
 You just literally pull up a chunk and fold it over.

 Again, this is hard to show in pictures, so I hope this is helpful!
 Please let me know if you have ANY questions!
 I plan to eventually do a video series on my Facebook page, so keep an eye out for that!